MartinPontius/ODC_minimal-example/README.md

 ## General:

-This gist provides a minimal example for testing Open Data Cube (ODC), specifically indexing products/datasets and loading them in a Jupyter Notebook via datacube.
+This repository provides a minimal example for testing Open Data Cube (ODC), specifically indexing products/datasets and loading them in a Jupyter Notebook via datacube.

 It should help to
 - check how nodata values are handled